ChurroC/next-server-theme/packages/next-server-theme/README.md

 ## Props

--   `resolved: boolean = false`: Depending on whether this is true you will either receive the resolved theme or the normal theme which includes system. [example](#resolved-theme)
+-   `resolved?: boolean = false`: Depending on whether this is true you will either receive the resolved theme or the normal theme which includes system. [example](#resolved-theme)

 ## Return